eficode-academy/circle-ci-workshop/README.md

 ## Extra Reusing build cache

-CircleCI has a few different method for reusing files/artifacts produced in a job, in subsequents jobs or even in subsequent builds.
+CircleCI has a few different method for reusing files/artifacts produced in a job, in downstream jobs or even in subsequent builds.

-This is needed because each job in CircleCI is running in separate docker containers or machines.
+This is needed because each job in CircleCI is running in separate docker containers or machines, and no files are shared between these by default.

 ### Caching